 Samantha Kellerman, nutritional sciences.
 Samantha, from Leawood, is president of the Student Alumni Board and a Putnam scholar.
 She was part of a medical mission trip to Peru in 2012 and worked with at-risk youth during an alternative spring break trip to Oklahoma.
 After graduation, Samantha will attend an accelerated nursing program at Research College of Nursing in partnership with Rockhurst University in Kansas City.

 Ben Harstine, public health nutrition.
 Ben, recipient of the prestigious Presidential Scholarship, spent seven weeks in an immersive Chinese language and culture studies in China in 2011.
 He has been an orientation leader and a new student services volunteer at K-State and a training intern with Target Training Services in Oman.
 He’s also been involved in community projects.
 Ben is from Towanda.

 Benton McGivern, kinesiology with minor in biology.
 Benton received a Mark A. Chapman Scholars Program scholarship and several others.
 He has volunteered with the Flint Hills Community Clinic and at Hole in the Wall Gang Camp for chronically ill children, and has been active in a funded cancer research program at K-State.
 From Topeka, he has been accepted into the University of Kansas Medical School this fall and hopes to become an orthopedic surgeon.

 Prepared by Human Ecology communications

-This article was posted on Tuesday, May 13, 2014 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Kinesiology.
+This article was posted on Tuesday, May 13, 2014, and is filed under Apparel, Textiles, & Interior Design, Center on Aging, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Kinesiology.